mike-french/sna-project/README.md

 _Degree Distributions for Small Graphs_, Mike French, December 2013 \[[pdf](../../raw/master/SNA-Project-DegreeDistributions.pdf)\]

+**Assessment**

+The paper scored a mark of 25/30 (83%) in peer review by other students on the SNA course.

+_"Elegant and thorough work!"_  -- Lada Adamic, SNA course tutor (Associate Professor, University Michigan)

 **Dependencies**

 You must install [GraphViz](http://www.graphviz.org/) and update your `PATH` to include the `bin` directory.